BenFictional/eleventy-filter-coffee-starter/src/posts/2022/redesign.md

 Sorry, your browser doesn't support embedded videos.
 </video>

 The old site eschewed a top navigation menu on the homepage, which I thought would be cool and provocative, but wound up regretting because the big clickable banners on the homepage did not signify their clickable potential clearly.
-Some other dated design chocies and a desire to adopt the increasingly popular tool of static site generators finally pushed me to start the design, or rather complete rebuild since I was moving from Wordpress to [Eleventy](https://www.11ty.dev/).
+Some other dated design choices and a desire to adopt the increasingly popular tool of static site generators finally pushed me to start the design, or rather complete rebuild since I was moving from Wordpress to [Eleventy](https://www.11ty.dev/).

 I'm no Javascript master, so Eleventy appealed to me because it can be so rudimentary in dealing with content as simple Markdown and HTML.
 I was also smitten with the tool's scrappy DIY attitude and its popularity among respected developers.
 The other big selling points of publishing with [Jamstack](https://jamstack.org/) tools, is that you get faster sites that don't burn as much energy, and you don't need to pay for expensive shared hosting or \(shudder\) open an FTP client.
 [Netlify](https://www.netlify.com/) wound up being my choice of hosting tool, with easy form handling and a reliable free tier.
 All you need is a GitHub repo to point it at, and your site is online for free \(not including a custom domain\).